-While Barbados is a little safer than other islands, it shares with its neighbors loose border controls that facilitate the international drug trade.
-The Caribbean islands serve as stopover points for drug trade betweenthe United States and Europe.
+While Barbados is a little safer than surrounding Caribbean islands, it shares loose border controls with its neighbors, which results in an international drug trade.
+The Caribbean islands serve as stopover points for illegal drug trading between the United States and Europe.

-According to 2017 visitor reports on TripAdvisor, dealers have approached tourists on the streets, beaches, and at St. Lawrence Gap in particular to buy illegal drugs.
+There are many reports on TripAdvisor that discuss drug dealers approaching tourists on the streets, beaches, and especially at St. Lawrence Gap in particular to buy illegal drugs.

 In 2017, local media reported that a Canadian tourist was charged with possession and intent to traffic/sell cannabis when police found suspicious packages in her suitcase.
 Even celebrities aren’t immune from the law in Barbados.
-For instance, in 2008, British actor Jeremy Edwards was fined $250 and thrown in a jail cell for cocaine possession.
+In 2008, British actor Jeremy Edwards was fined $250 and thrown in a jail cell for cocaine possession.

 When it comes to major illnesses, look out for dengue fever, Zika virus, and Chikungunya fever.
 All viruses are carried by infected mosquitoes.
 To avoid being bitten, wear a strong insect repellent and long sleeved clothing.